sh-lee-prml/BigVGAN/README.md

 2. MRF --> AMP block
 - Up --> Low-pass filter --> Snake1D --> Down --> Low-pass filter
-- I need to review this module.
-I used torchaudio to implement up/downsampling with low-pass filter.
-I used the rolloff value of 0.25 in the T.resample but I'm not sure this value is equal to sr/(2*m) where m is 2.
-- torchaudio > 0.9 is needed to use the rolloff parameter for anti-aliasing in T.resample
-- There are some issues of STFT function in pytorch of 3.9 (When using mixed precision, waveform need to be changed to float before stft )

 3. MSD --> MRD (Univnet discriminator) [UnivNet unofficial github](https://github.com/mindslab-ai/univnet/blob/9bb2b54838bb6d7ce767131cc7b8b61198bc7558/model/mrd.py#L49)